Correlation Between Microsoft and VeriSign

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in VeriSign are ranked lower than 15 (%) of all global equities and portfolios over the last 90 days.
-Despite nearly fragile basic indicators, VeriSign reported solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in VeriSign are ranked lower than 8 (%) of all global equities and portfolios over the last 90 days.
+Despite nearly fragile basic indicators, VeriSign may actually be approaching a critical reversion point that can send shares even higher in May 2025.

 Microsoft and VeriSign Volatility Contrast